-Created for residential and light commercial applications, this flooring is extremely durable but still requires care and attention to keep it looking beautiful for years to come.
+Created for residential applications, this flooring is tough but still requires care and attention to keep it looking beautiful for years to come.

 For day to day cleaning we recommend the floor to be swept and/or vacuumed.
 The vacuum head must be a felt brush type.
 Do not use vacuum with beater bars / very hard bristles.
 This will eliminate fine particles of dirt and grit that act like sandpaper which will scratch and / or dull the surface of your flooring.